-- 1. Visitors are allowed in the service reception area only.
-Visitors are not allowed in the classrooms, student lounge, or clinic classroom area. - 2.
-Only emergency calls are permitted on the business phone.
-Students may use the student phones for a limited time.
-Please keep your calls to three (3) minutes or less. - 3.
-Cell phones are permitted in assigned areas of the school. - 4.
-Future Professionals may not visit with another Future Professional who is servicing a service guest. - 5.
-Future Professionals may not gather around the service desk, service reception area, or offices. - 6.
+- 4. Future Professionals may not visit with another Future Professional who is working with a clinic classroom guest. - 5.
+Future Professional may not gather around the service desk, the service reception area, or the offices. - 6.
 Food, drinks, and water bottles are allowed only in the lunchroom. - 7.
-The school is a smoke-free campus. - 8.
+The school is a smoke-free campus.
+Future Professionals may not smoke or vape any substance on school premises. - 8.
 Stealing or taking school property or another's personal property is unacceptable and grounds for termination. - 9.
-School administration has the right to access and inspect a Future Professionals locker at any time, refer to the locker policy
+School administration has the right to access and inspect a Future Professionals locker at any time, refer to the locker policy.